Tekraj15/ML_Stack-and-Data_Warehouse-Product_matches/README.md

-# Generating Product matched between ML Stack and Data Warehouse, and Write the matches in AWS S3
+# Generate the Products matched between ML Stack and Data Warehouse, and Writ the matches in AWS S3